ucsb-cs156/s24/_lectures/week06c.md

 # Team03 deadline

-The goal is to finish submission of team03 by midnight of week 6.
+The goal is to finish submission of team03 by midnight Friday of week 6 (May 10).

-There is a "grace period" until midnight Monday of week 7.
+There is a "grace period" until midnight Tuesday of week 7 (May 14).

 However, that second deadline is strict; we must pivot to the legacy code projects beginning next Tuesday.